fedbiomed/fedbiomed/docs/developer/development-environment.md

 # Configuring Development Environment

-This article is written to guide developers to create development environment for developers.
+This article is written to guide developers to create development environment.
 This guide can also be used to build Fed-BioMed software from its source.

 This article will guide you to:

-- clone Fed-BioMed source repository.
+- Clone Fed-BioMed source repository.
-- setup a recommended tool to manage different Python versions.
+- Setup a recommended tool to manage different Python versions.
-- setup some optional tools to manage isolated python environments such as `conda` and `virtualenv`.
+- Setup some optional tools to manage isolated python environments such as `conda` and `virtualenv`.
-- setup pdm to manage dependencies and build operations, and it usage.
+- Setup pdm to manage dependencies and build operations, and it usage.

 ## Clone the repository